hgibling/PRDM9-Variants/collect-known-alleles-genbank.md

   filter(grepl("_", ZnfContent))
   # no sequences
 ```
-These are short fragments not long enough to be full znf regions
+These are short fragments not long enough to be full znf regions:
 - `KT584285.1` appears to be a short fragment at the end of a znf; GenBank listing says 3' UTR
 - `MW814869.1`, `MW814870.1` are intron 1 (as per GenBank; znf region is in intron 11)
 - `MW814871.1` is intron 7 (GenBank)